sebastianhuettemann/sentence_classification/README.md

 For questions regarding commercial usage, please contact the owner of the repository.

-The preferred citation for this data is: ...
+The preferred citation for this data is: Huettemann, S. 2023.
+"Automated Knowledge Extraction from IS Research Articles Combining Sentence Classification and Ontological Annotation" in International Conference on Business Informatics and Information Systems (WI).

 # Data Descriptions